psi-4ward/zigbee2mqtt.io/docs/guide/getting-started/README.md

 crw-rw---- 1 root dialout 188, May 16 19:15 /dev/ttyUSB0
 ```

-Here we can see that the adapter is owned by `root` and accessible from all users in the `dialout` group.

 ### 2.)
 Setup and start Zigbee2MQTT

 It's assumed, that you've a recent version of Docker and Docker-Compose is installed.